keeganhk/keeganhk.github.io/_pages/about.md

 Research
 ======
 The latest trend in the artificial intelligence (AI) era continues to blur the boundaries of different research domains and data modalities.
-Generally, I have a broad interest in designing machine learning algorithms for various 3D vision, graphics, and geometry processing problems.
+Generally, I have a broad interest in designing machine learning algorithms for various 3D <em>vision</em>, <em>graphics</em>, and <em>geometry</em> processing problems

-to solve various 3D <u><em>geometry</em></u>, <u><em>vision</em></u>, and <u><em>graphics</em></u> problems.
 Specifically, my research includes the following topics:

 * Point Cloud Processing, Shape Analysis, and Geometry Modeling;
 * (Static and Dynamic) 3D Representation, Reconstruction, and Generation;